I Guess That's Why They Call It the Blues

-"I Guess That's Why They Call It the Blues" is a song by English musician Elton John, with music by John and Davey Johnstone and lyrics by Bernie Taupin.
-It is the first single from John's 17th studio album Too Low for Zero.
-In the United States, it became one of John's biggest hits of the 1980s, holding at No. 2 for four weeks on the Adult Contemporary chart, and reaching No. 4 on the Billboard Hot 100.
-It also reached the top ten in five countries including the UK, peaking at number five.
-It was the first single since 1975 to feature the classic lineup of the Elton John Band.
+"I Guess That's Why They Call It the Blues" is a song by British musician Elton John, with music by John and Davey Johnstone and lyrics by Bernie Taupin, released as the first single from John's 17th studio album Too Low for Zero.
+It was the first single since 1975's "Someone Saved My Life Tonight" to feature the classic lineup of the Elton John Band.

-It features Stevie Wonder on harmonica.
+The song became one of John's biggest hits of the 1980s in the United States, holding at No. 2 for four weeks on the Adult Contemporary chart, and reaching No. 4 on the Billboard Hot 100.
+It also reached the top ten in five countries, including the UK, peaking at number five.

+Critical reception

 The song received largely favourable reviews, with Bill Janovitz of AllMusic declaring the song "likely to stand the test of time as a standard."
-The song was also featured on the film soundtrack to Peter's Friends in 1992.

-Performances
+Janovitz wrote: "As with the lyric, the music has more than a tinge of nostalgia, with a '50s-like R&B shuffle, a jazzy piano theme, and an inspired, Toots Thielemans-like harmonica solo from Stevie Wonder.
+The soaring solo takes the song to new heights, the ache of the sentiment palpable in every note."

+Live performances and covers

-John has performed the song, a fan favourite, live numerous times, occasionally playing it as part of a medley with his hit "Blue Eyes" (from the 1982 album Jump Up!).
+A fan favourite, John has performed the song live numerous times, occasionally playing it as part of a medley with his hit "Blue Eyes" (from the 1982 album Jump Up!).

-The song was later performed live by Mary J. Blige and Elton John, and this version of the song was part of the Mary J. Blige & Friends EP.
+The song was later performed live by John and Mary J. Blige, and this version of the song was part of the Mary J. Blige & Friends EP.
 A live version of the song with Mary J. Blige also appeared on John's One Night Only – The Greatest Hits live compilation, recorded in Madison Square Garden in October 2000.
 Another live version, this one featuring just Elton John and basic rhythm section, was recorded live in Verona in 1996 during John's appearance with Luciano Pavarotti as part of the master tenor's Pavarotti and Friends for War Child benefit concerts.